-- 2.3.1 Amounts (that would otherwise be remuneration) paid to a person as contemplated in paragraph (a) of the definition of "employee" in the Fourth Schedule are excluded from the definition of "remuneration" in the Fourth Schedule if that person is an independent contractor.
-The exclusion does not apply to payments made to persons referred to in paragraphs (b), (c), (d), (e) or (f) of the definition of "employee", or to a person who is not a resident in South Africa.
-The exclusion would therefore in general only be applicable to natural persons or trusts (excluding personal service trusts). - 2.3.2 Common law tests, as further developed by our Courts, are generally used to determine whether a person is an employee or an independent contractor.
-The common law prescribes the use of certain tests to form a so-called dominant impression of a relationship.
-Not one of these tests is conclusive in nature under common law.
-But the Legislator has, under its powers, elevated three of these tests to form conclusive tests.
+Also excluded are persons who are not resident in South Africa.
+The exclusion would therefore in general only be applicable to natural persons or trusts (who are not personal service providers) that are resident in South Africa.

+Common law tests, as further developed by the South African Courts, are used to determine whether a person is an employee or an independent contractor.
+The common law prescribes the use of certain tests to form a dominant impression of a relationship.
+There is no conclusive test under the common law.
+The Legislator has, however, under its powers elevated two of these tests to form conclusive tests.
 These conclusive tests are referred to as statutory tests.
 If any one of these conclusive tests applies, the exclusion from "remuneration" does not apply.

-2.3.3 Where the statutory tests (see paragraph 4 below) for deeming a person to be an independent contractor are not applicable, the common law tests (see paragraph 5 below) are still used to determine whether or not a person is an independent contractor.
+Where the statutory tests (see 5) for deeming a person to be an independent contractor are not applicable, the common law tests (see 7) are still used to determine whether or not a person is an independent contractor.

-2.4 Paragraph 2(5) of the Fourth Schedule
+3.2 Labour Brokers (Paragraph 2(5) of the Fourth Schedule)

-- 2.4.1 The term "labour broker" is defined in the Fourth Schedule as "any person who conducts or carries on any business whereby such person for reward provides a client of such business with other persons to render a service or perform work for such client, or procures such other persons for the client, for which services or work such other persons are remunerated by such person". - 2.4.2 The word "person" includes a natural person, a company, a close corporation and a trust. - 2.4.3 Remuneration paid to any labour broker who is not in possession of an exemption certificate (IRP 30), is subject to employees' tax.
+"labour broker" means any natural person who conducts or carries on any business whereby such person for reward provides a client of such business with other persons to render a service or perform work for such client, or procures such other persons for the client, for which services or work such other persons are remunerated by such person;

+Remuneration paid to any labour broker who is not in possession of an exemption certificate (IRP 30), is subject to employees' tax.
 This is an anti-avoidance measure and must be applied strictly.
-The exemption certificate will be issued only if the labour broker is an independent business and if certain other requirements have been met.
-The common law tests (see paragraph 5 of this interpretation note) are used to determine whether or not a labour broker is carrying on an independent business.
-An independent business can, in general terms, be described as one that is an entrepreneurial enterprise, enjoying such a degree of independence that it can survive the termination of the relationship with its client. - 2.4.4 Paragraph 2(5) specifically denies the granting of an exemption certificate where - more than 80 per cent of the gross income of a labour broker consists of, or is likely to consist of, an amount or amounts received from any one client, or any associated institution as defined in the Seventh Schedule to the Act in relation to such client; or - > such labour broker provides to any of its clients the services of any other labour broker; or - > such labour broker is contractually obliged to provide a specified employee of such labour broker to render any service to such client.
+The exemption certificate will be issued only if the labour broker carries on an independent business and if certain other requirements have been met.
+The common law tests (see 7) are used to determine whether or not a labour broker is carrying on an independent business.
+An independent business can, in general terms, be described as one that is an entrepreneurial enterprise, enjoying such a degree of independence that it can survive the termination of the relationship with its client.